Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed or approved by any of these entities.

 So let's say you lowered your interest rate to 10%.
 The same $5,000 balance, with a minimum payment of $100 (2% of the balance), will now only take you 227 months and you only end up paying $3,260 in interest during that time.
 By simply reducing your interest rate from 18% to 10% you were able save over $10,000 in interest!
 Do you see why it's important?
 If you lower your interest payments, you could make a lower monthly payment, yet still pay off your debt more quickly.

 So how do you lower your interest rate?

 - Try giving your credit card company a call.
 Remember your negotiating skills from yesterday's challenge?
 You will need them today as well.
 Keep in mind, your credit score will have a huge impact on whether they will work with you.
 The higher your score the more likely they will negotiate.
 Don't know your credit score?
 No problem!
 Head on over to CreditKarma.com to get an estimate your credit score is FREE.
 Also, you can see why I love CreditKarma HERE (we will be using another one of these apps later in the challenge as well).

 - Look into balance transfers.
 This is when you move your balance from a high interest credit card to another credit card that has a lower interest rate.
 This is by far the #1 reason why I was able to pay off my credit card debt.
 You can read more about balance transfers and my story HERE.
 Warning: There are certain things you have to be aware of with balance transfers.
-If you don’t want to read my post about balance transfers, here are some things I want you to ask before applying for a balance transfer card or promotion.
-(You can also use MagnifyMoney to find a balance transfer card)
+If you don't want to read my post about balance transfers, here are some things I want you to ask before applying for a balance transfer card or promotion.
+(Resource: Where to find balance transfer credit cards)